For years, Roland "Bo" Bavota circled the world building ships that would carry goods and fuel for businesses.

 In Japan, he supervised the building of two ships.
 While managing construction in Pennsylvania, he supervised the $35-million overhaul of a boiler that produces steam for cracking crude oil.

 And after the terrorist attacks of Sept.
-11, 2001, he helped improve security by adding new gates.
+11, 2001, he helped improve security with such jobs as adding new gates.

 But schools offer other challenges, of which Bavota said he was aware.
 For example, they have to hold up against high winds in hurricane-vulnerable Florida.